MMNetworks/myproxy/README.md

 ### Windows

-The easiest way is to start myproxy during system startup as the user logged in. e.g. create a shortcut in the start-up directory
+The easiest way is to start myproxy during system startup when the user logs in. i.e. create a myproxy shortcut in the start-up directory

 ![startup](startup.png)